ShafeeqAhamedS/convolutional-denoising-autoencoder/README.md

 Add noise to the images randomly for both the train and test sets.

 ### Step 4:
-Build the Neural Model using Convolutional, Pooling and Up Sampling layers.
+Build the Neural Model using
+* Convolutional Layer
+* Pooling Layer
+* Up Sampling Layer. </br>

 Make sure the input shape and output shape of the model are identical.

 ### Step 5:
 Pass test data for validating manually.